ptrkrysik/gr-gsm/README.md

 *Gr-gsm* wouldn't be also possible without help and inspiration by Harald Welte, Dieter Spaar and Sylvain Munaut.

-Special thanks to Pawel Koszut who lent his precious USRP1 to the author of *gr-gsm* (Piotr Krysik) in 2007-2010.
+Special thanks to Pawel Koszut who generously lent his USRP1 to the author of *gr-gsm* (Piotr Krysik) in 2007-2010.